ESA ISS Science & System - Operations Status Report

 Air Quality Monitor

-Frank De Winne undertook sampling sessions with the new Air Quality Monitor on 17 and 26 August and Bob Thirsk undertook a session on 19 August.
+On 22 June and 2 July Mike Barratt and Frank De Winne respectively started sampling sessions with the new Air Quality Monitor.
 This device is being used for identifying volatile organic compounds in the ISS cabin atmosphere.
 This new technology is being evaluated over the next few months.

 (*)These activities are highlights of the past week and do not include the majority of standard periodic operational/maintenance activities on the ISS or additional research activities not mentioned previously.
 Information compiled with the assistance of NASA sources.